stefano-ferretti/stefano-ferretti.github.io/publications.md

 - G. D'Angelo, S. Ferretti, M. Marzolla,
 A Blockchain-based Flight Data Recorder for Cloud Accountability, in Proc. of the 1st Workshop on Cryptocurrencies and Blockchains for Distributed Systems (CryBlock 2018), co-located with ACM MobiSys 2018, ACM, Munich Germany), June 2018.
 Draft version avaiable as a Tech.
-Rep. arXiv:1806.04544 [pdf]
+Rep. arXiv:1806.04544

 - S. Ferretti, G. D'Angelo, V. Ghini, M. Marzolla,
 The Quest for Scalability and Accuracy: Multi-Level Simulation of the Internet of Things, in Proc. of the 21th IEEE/ACM International Symposium on Distributed Simulation and Real Time Applications (IEEE/ACM DS-RT 2017), Rome (Italy), IEEE, October 2017.
 Draft version avaiable as a Tech.
-Rep. arXiv:1710.02282 [pdf]
+Rep. arXiv:1710.02282

 - S. Ferretti, G. D'Angelo, V. Ghini,
 Modeling the Internet of Things: A Simulation Perspective, in Proc. of the International Conference on High Performance Computing & Simulation (HPCS 2017), tutorial paper, Genova (Italy), IEEE, July 2017.
 Draft version avaiable as a Tech.
-Rep. arXiv:1707.00832 [pdf]
+Rep. arXiv:1707.00832

 - G. D'Angelo, S. Ferretti, M. Marzolla, L. Armaroli, Fault-Tolerant Adaptive Parallel and Distributed Simulation, in Proc. of the 20th IEEE/ACM International Symposium on Distributed Simulation and Real Time Applications (IEEE/ACM DS-RT 2016), London (England), IEEE, September 2016.
 Draft version avaiable as a Tech.
-Rep. arXiv:1606.07310 [pdf]
+Rep. arXiv:1606.07310

 - G. D'Angelo, S. Ferretti, V. Ghini,
 Simulation of the Internet of Things, in Proc. of the 2016 International Conference on High Performance Computing and Simulation (HPCS 2016), tutorial paper, Innsbruck (Austria), IEEE, July 2016.
 Draft version avaiable as a Tech.
-Rep. arXiv:1605.04876 [pdf]
+Rep. arXiv:1605.04876

 - S. Ferretti,
 Guitar Solos as Networks,
-in Proc. of the IEEE International Conference on Multimedia and Expo (ICME 2016), IEEE, Seattle, (USA), July 2016 [pdf].
+in Proc. of the IEEE International Conference on Multimedia and Expo (ICME 2016), IEEE, Seattle, (USA), July 2016.
 Draft version avaiable as a Tech.
-Rep. arXiv:1603.04979 [pdf]
+Rep. arXiv:1603.04979

 - S. Ferretti, G. D'Angelo, V. Ghini,
 Smart Multihoming in Smart Shires: Mobility and Communication Management for Smart Services in Countrysides, in Proc. of the IEEE Symposium on Computers and Communication (ISCC 2016), Messina (Italy), IEEE, June 2016.
 Draft version avaiable as a Tech.
-Rep. arXiv:1604.07701 [pdf]
+Rep. arXiv:1604.07701

 - S. Ferretti, G. D'Angelo,
 Smart Shires: The Revenge of Countrysides, in Proc. of the IEEE Symposium on Computers and Communication (ISCC 2016), Messina (Italy), IEEE, June 2016.
 An extended version avaiable as a Tech.
-Rep. arXiv:1604.07076. [pdf]
+Rep. arXiv:1604.07076.

 - C. Prandi, S. Ferretti, S. Mirri, P. Salomoni,
 A Trustworthiness Model for Crowdsourced and Crowdsensed Data,